Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 - 18.This might seem a bit mechanical, and Parry believed that they were "purely ornamental", but later work has shown that the epithets are context-sensitive to some degree.
 But words were not Homer's "unit of composition" as they would be for a literate poet, he composed by combining phrases.
 See John Miles Foley on the context-sensitive usage of epithets. ↩

 - 19.Das Neue Bild der Antike, ed.
 Berve, p.
 102. ↩

 - 20.Dietmar Najock, Letter-Distribution and Authorship in Early Greek Epics ↩

 - 21.His belief was so powerful that even after successfully deciphering the script, he dismissed the result "as a mirage and cast the idea aside".
 It took him several months to figure out he was actually right.
+Eventually, with the right hypothesis, everything fell into place: "Once I made this assumption, most of the peculiarities of the language and spelling which had puzzled me seemed to find a logical explanation, and although many of the tablets remain as incomprehensible as before, many others are suddenly beginning to make sense."
 And speaking of inexplicable scientific leaps, Ventris was never able to produce a narrative of the method that allowed him to decipher Linear B. ↩

 - 22.Dodds: "That the Homeric poems are oral compositions is of course no new idea.
 It was put forward by Robert Wood in 1767, and developed (as regards the original state of the poems) by Wolf in 1795.
 But before Milman Parry it was open to any one to deny the assertion, and many scholars dismissed it as out of the question." ↩